 Don’t assume that ALL forms of NDT (Nature-throid, wp thyroid, Armour thyroid, etc.) won’t work for you if one of them isn’t currently working for you.

 Much of this tolerance is likely due to the various fillers and binders used in each medication.

-This change either dramatically improved or worsened the tolerance of the medication in many patients.
+This change either dramatically improved or worsened the tolerance of the medication in some patients.

-The binder methylcellulose acts like a “glue” in the body and delays absorption of the medication.
+The binder methylcellulose acts like a “glue” in the body and delays the absorption of the medication.

 This example really highlights the importance of these fillers and binders and helps to explain why some people do very well on certain types of medications.

 If you are on Armour thyroid and it isn’t working for you, then it would be worth a trial of switching medication to see if the switch improves your symptoms.

 You can find more information about Armour thyroid here.

 One of the more concerning symptoms that patients may experience while taking Nature-throid is the sensation of a rapid heart rate otherwise known as heart palpitations.

 These palpitations result from the T3 that is inside the medication.